BrainsOnBoard/procedural_paper/README.md

 Expected run time for demo on a "normal" desktop computer

 ## Instructions for use
+If you are interested in using GeNN for simulating your own models please see the [user manual](https://genn-team.github.io/genn/documentation/4/html/index.html) or the [tutorial](https://github.com/neworderofjamie/new_genn_tutorials).

 How to run the software on your data

 ### Figure 1
 ss